MicrosoftDocs/well-architected/well-architected/oracle-iaas/cost-optimization.md

 - [Blob storage reserved capacity](/azure/storage/blobs/storage-blob-reserved-capacity?toc=%2Fazure%2Fcost-management-billing%2Freservations%2Ftoc.json)
 - [Azure Backup Storage reserved capacity](/azure/backup/backup-azure-reserved-pricing-optimize-cost)

 **(2) Use lifecycle management policies** - Next to reserved capacity you should define a data retention period.
-A Oracle database backup can be large and add cost to the storage costs if it is not optimized.
-We recommend to create a lifecycle policy that meets the recovery time objective (RTO) and the recovery point objective (RPO) of your Oracle Workload.
+An Oracle database backup can be large and add cost to the storage costs if it isn't optimized.
+We recommend creating a lifecycle policy that meets the recovery time objective (RTO) and the recovery point objective (RPO) of your Oracle Workload.

 ## Recommendations
 Explore the following table of recommendations to optimize your Oracle on Azure IaaS for Cost optimization: